Why people are leaving other platforms for Payday 3:0

 When it comes to Accessibility, Payday delivers good speed of use than almost other competitors in the ecosystem, it is very fast when it comes to launch time, transfer speed is very okay as well and almost all the transactions will deliver immediately unless you’re having network issues at your side.

-There’s still occasional network issues on other applications unlike Payday, issues like system busy have become prevalent in the other fintech application of late and we hope other competitors looks into this as soon as possible.
+There are still occasional network issues on other applications unlike Payday, issues like system busy have become prevalent in other fintech application of late and we hope other competitors looks into this as soon as possible.

 When it comes to features I give it to Payday, Payday app is one of the best, if not the best Neobank, international money transfer and virtual USD card solution in Nigeria.